zenglenn42/inversion-of-control/README.md

 <h5>&nbsp;</h5>

-I've been messing with menu drawers that open to the side of the main content and allow a user to navigate a hierarchy of selectable options.
+I've been playing with menu drawers that open to the side of the main content and allow a user to navigate a hierarchy of selectable options.
 The options themselves often expand to reveal sub-options.
 The expansion behavior of the accordion reminds me of that.

 Could I create my own Accordion state reducer to enable _nested_ Accordions ... as a step toward a drawer list component?